cozy/cozy-stack/docs/instance.md

 $ cozy-stack instances destroy <domain>
 ```

+When the deletion of an instance starts, the stack puts a flag `deleting` on
+the instance.
+This flag avoids that someone can try again to destroy the
+instance while the stack is doing cleaning before the real deletion (like
+deleting accounts).
+It's possible to remove manually the flag via the command
+`cozy-stack instance modify --deleting=false <domain>` to force a deletion that
+has failed.

 ## Blocking

 If you manage several instances on your stack, you can block some instances.